mt-imperial/UbuntuServer/README.md

 ```

-<i class="icon-pencil"></i> We show you the following options we selected leave with the default option.
+We show you the following options we selected leave with the default option.

 ```